When measuring a site’s traffic in WordPress, users often ask, does WordPress count your own views? We have two options to consider.

 Does WordPress count your own Page Views?

-Most users use the free option – WordPress.com to create a WordPress site.
-Also, some people prefer to use a self-hosted WordPress website – by using WordPress.org’s open-source platform.
+Most users create a WordPress site using the free WordPress.com option.
+However, some people prefer to use a self-hosted WordPress website using WordPress.org’s open-source platform.

 Page views on WordPress.com sites